-So you've made a cannabis tincture, and now you’re ready to evaporate off the alcohol to remove the burn, concentrate the volume, or make FECO - but you’ve heard it can be potentially dangerous.
+You’ve made an alcohol-based tincture with cannabis or herbs.
+Now you’re ready to evaporate the alcohol to remove the burn, concentrate the volume, or make FECO – but you’ve heard it can be potentially dangerous.
+Have no fear!
 This guide will review all the different ways to evaporate alcohol from cannabis tinctures safely and effectively.

 - Safety considerations for evaporating alcohol